kylereddoch/IT145-Java/README.md

 All Challenge Activities and Labs are from the zyBooks program.
 The Class Assignments and Projects are what is turned in via the online learning systems.

+**If you have found these to be helpful, please consider sponsoring my work or donating.**

 ### Challenge Activities

 There are quite a few challenges in each chapter and quite a few chapters.
 You can find the challenges at the following link: